Whoah! The same Chinese Characters but for Different Words? Tips to distinguish the homophones in Chinese

 |

-nothing inside | 白开水 (báikāishuǐ) Plain boiled water. | |
+Nothing inside | 白开水 (báikāishuǐ) Plain boiled water. | |

-funeral affairs | 白事(báishì) | |
+Funeral affairs | 白事(báishì) | |

-Look at somebody with the white of the eye—give somebody a supercilious or superior look | 我白了他一眼。 (Wǒ bái le tā yī yǎn.)
+Look at somebody with the white of the eye—give somebody a condescending or superior look | 我白了他一眼。 (Wǒ bái le tā yī yǎn.)

-I gave him a supercilious look. |
+I gave him a condescending look. |

 verb |